Internet Users Rights

 Welcoming the Guide's adoption, Secretary General Thorbjørn Jagland

 The Council of Europe has released the Guide to human rights of internet users, designed as a tool to: be used by individuals and to be relied upon when facing difficulties in exercising their rights; help governments and public institutions to discharge their obligations to protect, respect and remedy human rights; be a kick-starter for national discussions on protection and promotion of human rights of internet users and their empowerment in internet environments; promote corporate social responsibility by encouraging the private sector to act responsibly and with respect for the human rights of individuals that they contract with.
-The Guide exists in several languages (see below).
+It exists in several languages.